Top Vertical Farming Companies in 2026

 SweGreen

-SweGreen develops large indoor vertical farms designed to support regional food security through year-round production.
-Its systems use stacked hydroponic environments, LED lighting, and automated climate control to deliver consistent output with reduced environmental impact.
+SweGreen is a vertical farming operator focused on supporting regional food security through year-round indoor production.
+Its systems use hydroponics, LED lighting, and automated climate control to deliver consistent output with reduced environmental impact.
+Supplying retailers and foodservice providers, it operates as part of local food infrastructure.
+This model highlights how vertical farming can enable low-carbon, resilient food systems at a regional level.

 18. SananbioÂ